DaraghK93/stockApp/machineLearning/README.md

 **The code in this directory will not be deployed on the cloud.**

-There are 2 subdirectory.
+There are 2 subdirectories.

-1. Sentiment Analysis - Contains code relating to the sentiment analysis machine learning components.
+1. **sentimentAnalysis** - Contains code relating to the sentiment analysis machine learning components.
-2. Stock Recommender System -  Contains code related to the stock recommendation system.
+2. **Stock Recommender System** -  Contains code related to the stock recommendation system.